freeload101/MSC_MINDcraft_Single_Click/README.md

 # MSC MINDcraft Single Click
 One-click PowerShell script for setting up a portable MINDcraft installation.
-## This script is designed for users that are hacing issues getting MINDcraft to run so you just have to edit the profile with the correct API etc.
+## This script is designed for users that are having issues getting MINDcraft to run so you just have to edit the profile with the correct API etc.

  The script automatically:
 - Creates a self-contained MINDcraft environment to get you going quicky